citp/privacy-policy-historical/k/ki/kie/kiehls.com.md

 We may also receive information about you from outside records from third parties, such as marketing related or demographic information to enhance our ability to tailor our content, products and services that we believe may be of interest to you.
 We may supplement the information we collect about you through the Sites with such information from third parties in order to enhance our ability to serve you, to tailor our content to you and/or to offer you opportunities to purchase products or services that we believe may be of interest to you.
 If we combine such data with information we collect through the Sites, such information is subject to this Privacy Policy and Cookie Notice unless we have disclosed otherwise.

+### THIRD PARTY WEB ANALYTICS

+We may use third party web analytics services on this site, our social media platforms, or our social networking or mobile applications, such as those of Adobe Site Catalyst, Coremetrics and/or Google Analytics.
+The service providers that administer these services use technologies such as cookies, web server logs and web beacons to help us analyze how visitors use the site.
+The information collected through these means (including IP address) is disclosed to these service providers, who use the information to evaluate use of the website.
+You may deactivate the ability of these analytics services to analyze your browsing activities on this site.

 ### USE AND SHARING OF INFORMATION

 Kiehl’s uses the information we collect about you for a variety of business purposes, including:

-  * Responding to your questions and requests
+  * responding to your questions and requests
-  * Providing you with access to certain areas and features of the Sites
+  * providing you with access to certain areas and features of the Sites
-  * Verifying your identity
+  * verifying your identity
-  * Full–filling product purchases
+  * full–filling product purchases
-  * Communicating with you about your account and activities on the Sites
+  * communicating with you about your account and activities on the Sites
-  * Sending notice of changes to any Kiehl’s policy
+  * sending notice of changes to any Kiehl’s policy
-  * Tailoring content, advertisements, and offers we provide you
+  * tailoring content, advertisements, and offers we provide you
-  * Improving the Sites and for internal business purposes
+  * improving the Sites and for internal business purposes
-  * Allowing you to log in with a social media account and share activities on your social media pages, such as Facebook
+  * allowing you to log in with a social media account and share activities on your social media pages, such as Facebook
-  * Processing applications and transactions
+  * processing applications and transactions